Installation¶

 | PDFium | Auto-fetched during builds |

-The WASM package (@kreuzberg/wasm) has zero system dependencies.
+The Wasm package (@kreuzberg/wasm) has zero system dependencies.

 Language-specific notes¶

-For most languages the install command above is all you need.
-The sections below cover edge cases and alternative install methods where they come up.
+Edge cases and alternative install methods where they come up.

 TypeScript¶